gyrostable/dynamic-rateprovider/README.md

 Dependencies are managed using foundry's system (and therefore are installed automatically on clone) and pnpm.
 Use `pnpm` to get the latter ones.

+# Operation

+The contract uses a two-step initialization procedure to avoid a circular deployment dependency of the `UpdatableRateProvider` vs the pool.

+1. When deploying the `UpdatableRateProvider`, the deployer specifies the chainlink feed and the admin.
+2. They then specify the `UpdatableRateProvider` as the rate provider of the pool and deploy the pool.
+The rateprovider will work in this state, but the update function is not available (it would revert).
+3. The admin then calls `UpdatableRateProvider.setPool()` to connect the rateprovider to the pool.
+This can only be done once.
+The update function is then available.

+An `UpdatableRateProvider` *must not* be used for more than one pool.
+We cannot and do not check this.